Creating and Running a ThinkPHP 8 Project in ServBay

 Install Memcached Extension

-Configure Memcached Cache
+Configure Memcached Caching

 config/cache.php

-file to make ThinkPHP use Memcached as the cache driver:php<?php // config/cache.php return [ // Default cache driver 'default' => env('cache.driver', 'memcached'), // Cache connection configurations 'stores' => [ 'memcached' => [ // Cache type 'type' => 'memcached', // Server list 'host' => '127.0.0.1', // ServBay Memcached default address 'port' => 11211, // ServBay Memcached default port 'persistent' => false, 'expire' => 0, 'timeout' => 0, 'prefix' => '', ], // ... other cache configs ... ], ];
+to set ThinkPHP’s cache driver to Memcached:php<?php // config/cache.php return [ // Default cache driver 'default' => env('cache.driver', 'memcached'), // Cache connection settings 'stores' => [ 'memcached' => [ // Type of cache 'type' => 'memcached', // Server list 'host' => '127.0.0.1', // ServBay Memcached default address 'port' => 11211, // ServBay Memcached default port 'persistent' => false, 'expire' => 0, 'timeout' => 0, 'prefix' => '', ], // ... other cache configs ... ], ];

 1